Louie-lasse/foreigner/README.md

 # foreigner
-Social contract can be found in the map social contract.
+Social contract can be found in the map social contract.<br/>
 Individual reflections can be found in the map reflections.